The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Simulations

-\paragraph{Extreme heavy tails: $\delta = 1.5$} As in Section \ref{sec:estimate_delta_only}, IGMM and Lambert W MLE still provide unbiased estimates, even though the data is extremely heavy-tailed.
-The Lambert W MLE is not only unbiased but also has the smallest empirical standard deviation amongst all alternatives.
-In particular, the Lambert W MLE for the location has an approximately $20\%$ lower standard deviation than the median.
+\paragraph{Extreme heavy tails: $\delta = 1.5$} As in Section \ref{sec:estimate_delta_only}, IGMM and Lambert W MLE continue to be unbiased even though the data is extremely heavy-tailed.
+Moreover, Lambert W MLE also has the smallest empirical standard deviation overall.
+In particular, the Lambert W MLE for $\mu_x$ has an approximately $20\%$ lower standard deviation than the median.

-The last column shows that for some $N$ about $1\%$ of the $n = 1,000$ simulations generated invalid likelihood values (NA and $\infty$) since the search for the optimal $\delta$ lead into regions which lead to a numerical overflow in the evaluation of $W_{\delta}(z)$.
-For an informative summary table, these few cases were omitted and new simulations added until a full $n = 1,000$ finite estimates were found.
-Since this only happened in $1\%$ of the cases and also such heavy-tailed data is rarely encountered in practice, this numerical issue is not a real limitation for statistical practice.
+The last column shows that for some $N$ about $1\%$ of the $n = 1,000$ simulations generated invalid likelihood values (NA and $\infty$).
+Here the search for the optimal $\delta$ lead into regions with a numerical overflow in the evaluation of $W_{\delta}(z)$.
+For a comparable summary, these few cases were omitted and new simulations added until a full $n = 1,000$ finite estimates were found.
+Since this only happened in $1\%$ of the cases and also such heavy-tailed data is rarely encountered in practice, this numerical issue is not a real limitation in statistical practice.